About

 Alison Lawler-Dean is a Toronto-based marketing and communications executive.

 With diverse marketing, communications and digital expertise developed from working for groundbreaking companies in growth and transformation mode including Canada’s largest national retailer, a hyper-growth CPG start-up, and an extremely savvy, entrepreneurial charity.
-Her professional background started in editorial, evolving into communications, digital and social/content marketing, and now into 360-fully integrated brand-building MarComm and operational strategy to help businesses thrive and grow.
+Her professional background started in editorial, evolving into communications, digital and social/content marketing, and now into fully integrated, brand-building MarComms and operational strategy to help businesses and teams thrive and grow.

 Leadership Experience

-Prior to that, as VP Marketing for Indigo, she led the marketing team to develop omni-channel plans to support print, living, kids, and baby businesses plus strategic initiatives, building the brand and driving millions of customers online + in-store.
+As VP Marketing for Indigo, Alison led the marketing team to develop omni-channel plans to support print, living, kids, and baby businesses plus strategic initiatives, building the brand and driving millions of customers online + in-store.

-As VP Marketing + Communications at premium, eco water brand Flow Alkaline Spring Water, Alison oversaw marketing activities for the start-up CPG brand embarking on global retail and DTC expansion.
-Alison led an international team to execute consumer, trade, field and digital marketing.
-She also helped drive direct-to-consumer e-commerce revenue, grow the brand into top three in the Natural Channel in the US, and launch in the UK.
+And as VP Marketing + Communications at premium, eco water brand Flow Alkaline Spring Water, Alison oversaw marketing activities for the start-up CPG brand embarking on global retail and DTC expansion.
+She led an international team to execute consumer, trade, field and digital marketing.
+And also helped drive direct-to-consumer e-commerce revenue, grow the brand into top three in the Natural Channel in the US, and launch in the UK.

 Alison was responsible for overhauling the marketing, brand and digital strategy for an award-winning Canadian charity, Rethink Breast Cancer.
-During her time at Rethink, she helped launch innovative awareness, support and fundraising programs like the Clio and Cannes Lion award-winning Give-A-Care.
-Alison still proudly sits on the Rethink Board of Directors.
+During her iniatial time at Rethink, she helped launch innovative awareness, support and fundraising programs like the Clio and Cannes Lion award-winning Give-A-Care.

 Early Career